Do you need to sell your house in Farmers Branch, TX fast?

 Using a real estate agent or broker can take a lot of the pressure off of you.
 A good agent will take care of listing, marketing, and negotiating with buyers.

-But that help comes at a price – typically around 6 percent of the final sale total.
+But that help comes at a price – typically around 6 percent of the final sale total, when you include the cut for the buyer’s agent.

 Going it alone, also known as “for sale by owner” or FSBO, can save you a lot of money and keep you in control of the sales process, from start to finish.